polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 Pointers to input parameters passed to the host must reference readable memory regions.
 The host must abort execution if the memory region referenced by the pointer cannot be read, unless explicitly stated otherwise.

 Pointers to output parameters passed to the host must reference writeable memory regions.
+With Runtime pointer-sizes ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)), the `size` part must represent the size of the continuously writable memory region pointer by the `pointer` part.
+With Runtime pointers ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)), which imply that the data size is known to the caller, the pointer must point to a continuously writable memory region of a size at least the size of the data in question.
 The host must abort execution if the memory region referenced by the pointer cannot be written, in case it is performing the actual write, unless explicitly stated otherwise.

 ### Runtime entry points